AcademySoftwareFoundation/OpenTimelineIO/GOVERNANCE.md

 organizing meetings and providing oversight to project administration.
 The Chair is elected by the TSC.
-The Chair also serves as the OpenTimelineIO representative on the Academy Software Foundation (ASWF) Technical Advisory Council (TAC).
-The chair represents the project at ASWF TAC meetings.
+The Chair also serves as the OpenTimelineIO representative on the Academy Software Foundation (ASWF) Technical Advisory Council (TAC), and represents the project at ASWF TAC meetings.

 ### Current TSC Members